 Brooklyn-based Meriem Bennani makes video installations and sculptures which deal with the hybrid nature of contemporary culture, shaped by the online circulation of different global cultures.
 Rooted in Moroccan life and post-colonialism, her work blends humor and criticism to reaffirm the power of family and home.

 Bennani was born in Rabat, Morocco and was totally French educated there.
-She first studied art in Paris, but moved to New York in 2010 to study at Cooper Union where she earned her B.F.A.
+She first studied art in Paris, but moved to New York in 2010 to study at Cooper Union where she earned her B.F.A. degree.
 She received her M.F.A. at the Ecole Nationale Superieure des Arts Decoratifs in Paris.

 She combines reality television, documentary film, telenovela, music videos, science fiction, animated cartoons, and sculptures in her video work.
 Her sculptures come from a digital world and are fabricated.
 They are always paired to her films.
 Her works show disjointed, contemporary mediation with moving images mapped to sculptural projections or ‘viewing stations’.
 A viewer’s head would go inside the station and would watch the video.
 She uses techniques of immersion, duplication, and remix to analyze systems of power in the world.